Kirkwall Grammar School

 Joshua Walker (S4 Fara) won a Robotics kit from the competition after judges reviewed his game and were yet again impressed by his efforts.

 He created an emulator, a piece of software designed to give the look and feel of another computer system.
-This emulator is based on the famous games and TV series from Fallout and is a perfect creation for fans to enjoy.
+This emulator is based on the famous Fallout games and TV series from Bethesda Softworks and is a perfect creation for fans to enjoy.
 Previously Joshua won prizes from the competition for his Halloween entry "Undead Dungeon Dash".

 Pictured above is Joshua receiving his prize from the dressCode Competition with his Fallout Terminal Emulator software running on-screen behind.
 His Computing Science teacher Mr Denis Soames commented, "Joshua's coding goes from strength to strength and he has brought his love of the Fallout franchise into this design to make something really fun for fans.
 We continue to encourage our young developers to use computers to create instead of consume content, building something personally important to them and helping develop their skills to ready them for the workplace.
 We are so proud that Joshua has represented KGS nationally for the second time and that his work has again been recognised.
 'All Hail Joshua!
 That shalt be Knight Joshua hereafter!'."